amazon-archives/aws-full-stack-template/README.md

 ## Known limitations

 * The application was written for demonstration purposes and not for production use.
 * Upon the first use of a Lambda function, cold start times can be slow.
 Once the Lambda function has been warmed up, performance will improve.
-See [Considerations for demo purposes](#considerations-for-demo-purposes) for more information.

 &nbsp;